noadvice/noadvice/README.md

 - If someone asks for support or empathy: **don't** - advice is neither.

 - If you're absolutely sure your advice is great and your relationship is safe enough for them to say no: **genuinely ask if they want it** and give enough time to say no, change the subject, or run away.

+- If you already gave an advice, that's ok.
+You can still come back and ask how it felt and how helpful it was.